 This means that ERISA plans can claim a larger portion of your settlement.
 However, many insurance companies may demand reimbursements under ERISA policies even when they are not entitled to them.
 When dealing with an ERISA plan, it is essential to engage an experienced personal injury attorney who can explain your rights and advocate on your behalf.

 Wonderful customer service from the legal assistant to the attorneys — all great and attentive to my legal needs

 Do All Accident Claims Involve Subrogation?

-Whether or not insurance subrogation will apply to your accident claim depends upon who paid the bills and if they have a right to be reimbursed.
-It’s important to note that not every company that seeks subrogation from your settlement may be entitled to it.
-Paying a subrogation claim that was not enforceable can cost you substantially.
+Whether insurance subrogation applies to your accident claim depends on who paid the bills and whether they have the right to seek reimbursement.
+It’s crucial to understand that not every company seeking subrogation from your settlement is entitled to it.
+Paying an unenforceable subrogation claim can result in significant costs.

-However, if your insurer has a legitimate subrogation claim for expenses paid due to someone else’s negligence, then you may have an obligation to repay your carrier from your settlement.
+However, if your insurer has a valid subrogation claim for expenses incurred due to someone else’s negligence, you may be obligated to repay your carrier from your settlement.

 Unfortunately, reimbursement demands may not surface until after your claim has been settled.
 This means that the compensation you receive from your claim may not account for the subrogation cost, potentially reducing the amount you ultimately retain.